 - Dried thyme

 How to Make My Traditional Beef Stew Recipe

-Place your stew meat in a bowl and pour about a cup of flour over it.
+Place your stew meat in a medium bowl and pour about a cup of flour over it.

 Stir it well to coat.

-Now place this in a large skillet with a tablespoon or two of oil and cook over medium heat until lightly browned a bit.
+Now place the in a large skillet with a tablespoon or two of olive oil and cook over medium heat until lightly brown.

-We’re not trying to get the meat completely cooked here, just browned.
+We’re not trying to get the meat completely cooked here, just brown.
 The flour will act as a thickener to our stew as well.

-Wash your potatoes and chop them up in whatever way you’re in the mood to.
+Wash your potatoes and chop them up in whatever way you want.

 Pour your pearl onions over that.

 The bag I used had about a cup and a half of them.
 If you don’t have pearl onions don’t worry about going out and buying them.
-I make this a lot using just a chopped up vidalia.
+I make this a lot using just a chopped Vidalia onion.
 Whatever you have on hand is fine.